 Dome: A hemisphere-shaped ceiling was constructed over the tank to keep the water clean and cool.

 Landing: A stair corridor was constructed to put the water within access with regard to the architectural style of the time.

 Windcatcher: A multi-sided cylindrical structure was built to let the air circulate through the water reservoir, keeping the water drinkable,

-The low annual precipitation in Yazd province (60 millimeters up to 100 millimeters)has caused to create an interactive way to save the water.
-The underground water tunnels or Qanat stretch across the Yazd and Ardakan plain, ranging from southern Fahraj to northern Ardakan and supplying Yazd, Sadouq, Meybod, Ardakan, and surrounding areas with drinking water as well as water for agricultural and industrial purposes.
-The exploitation of the underground water is usually made through qanat, they measure 2663.4km in length.
+The low annual precipitation in Yazd province (60 millimeters up to 100 millimeters)has caused to create of an interactive way to save water.
+The underground water tunnels or Qanat stretch across the Yazd and Ardakan plains, ranging from southern Fahraj to northern Ardakan and supplying Yazd, Sadouq, Meybod, Ardakan, and surrounding areas with drinking water as well as water for agricultural and industrial purposes.
+The exploitation of the underground water is usually made through qanat, which measure 2663.4km in length.
 The largest number of qanats are situated in Taft, measuring 924.6km in length.
 The 900-year-old qanat, named Yaqoubi, is the ancient one which is situated in the city of Yazd.
-They are the major qanats in Yazd province: Aharestan, Dolat Abad, Qias Abad and Zarch.
+They are the major qanats in Yazd province: Aharestan, Dolat Abad, Qias Abad, and Zarch.

 The old context of the city with its own appeal is renowned for its winding alleys which are too narrow for two people to get through easily.
 It's related that 2 people not on speaking terms met each other face to face in such an alley, they got stuck with each other in a way that they both burst into laughter, being reconciled with each other in a very funny way.